w4bremer/template-cpp14/templates/README.md

 #### Windows Setup

 For ease of use, we use the Conan package manager to install needed dependencies first.
 [Documentation for Conan](https://conan.io/).
-If you do not want or can use conan, the poco libraries must installed separately.
+If you do not want or can not use conan, the poco libraries must installed separately.

 1. If you have not done before, install conan 1.x and then set up your profile.
 The default configuration is usually in your home folder at `.conan/profiles/default`.
 More details on the conan profile can be found [here](https://docs.conan.io/en/latest/reference/profiles.html).
    This can be set like: